 - 1. Understanding of the rural economy and rural marketing environment. - 2.
-Understanding of rural consumer buying behaviour, the consumption pattern, the need and wants of the rural consumers. - 3.
-Ability to apply theoretical concepts in designing rural marketing research. - 4.
-Understanding of rural market segmentation, targeting and positioning. - 5.
-Understanding of rural marketing strategy and marketing of Agricultural inputs. - 6.
-Understanding of innovation in rural marketing related to financial services and retailing.
+Understanding of rural consumer buying behaviour, the consumption pattern, the need, wants of the rural consumers and ability to apply theoretical conepts in designing rural marketing research. - 3.
+Understanding of rural market segmentation, targeting and positioning - 4.
+Understanding of rural marketing strategy and marketing of Agricultural inputs. - 5.
+Understanding of rural services marketing. - 6.
+Practical exposure to rural market & ability to apply theoretical concepts in collecting field data and preparing repot.